taitep/ember-arch/spec.md

 In that order, each one is numbered 1-3 or `0b01` - `0b11`.
 Flag 0 is considered
 always active.
 Each flag has a separate variant for 8 or 16 bit operations.

+Flags are set by the Comparison or Operation instruction, or when otherwise noted.
+Any instruction that does not say it sets flags does not do so automatically just because it happens to use the ALU.

 # ALU